stabloshi/awesome-402/README.md

     </a>
   </p>

-  <p align="center">A curated list of awesome x402 resources, libraries, tools and more.</p>
+  <p align="center">A curated list of awesome resources, libraries, tools and more implementing HTTP 402.</p>
   <p align="center">Please check the <a href="CONTRIBUTING.md">contribution guidelines</a> for information on formatting and writing pull requests.</p>

 </div>